Highmark

 Streamlined Collaboration Decreases Delivery Time for Highmark Health

-Outdated Code-First approach slowing teams down
+Challenge: Outdated code-first approach slowing teams down

 Like many big companies, Highmark has APIs in different stages.
 From legacy web services to newer RESTful APIs, each requires knowledge of the business problem.
 Yet, Highmark found itself working against an outdated SOA mindset.
 With too much focus on the technology itself, teams were coding before they even knew what they were building.